-182,000 people ride their bikes daily in Toronto.5
+182,000 people ride their bikes daily in Toronto.

 Nearly 1/3 of Ontarians would like to cycle to or from work.
-This means 3.5 million people could be on bikes and reducing traffic congestion.6 recreational trail visits took place in the GTA, accounting for 7% of all visits to trails in Ontario and 3.4% of all trips to the GTA.10
+This means 3.5 million people could be on bikes and reducing traffic congestion.

-2/3 of Ontarians agree that the provincial government should invest in cycling infrastructure.7
+/3 of Ontarians agree that the provincial government should invest in cycling infrastructure.

-Almost 1⁄2 of Ontarians are more likely to vote for a candidate if they make a public commitment to fund new cycling infrastructure.8 In 2014, residents of the GTA accounted for 3.81 million trail visits in Ontario.9
+Almost 1⁄2 of Ontarians are more likely to vote for a candidate if they make a public commitment to fund new cycling infrastructure.
+In 2014, residents of the GTA accounted for 3.81 million trail visits in Ontario.